 26 What do you mean by “Our Simplest Ingredients.”

-We are constantly seeking ways to improve and deliver great-tasting, nutritious and delicious products to our consumers.
-Dempster’s® products will no longer contain High Fructose Corn Syrup, Mono & Diglycerides, SSL (Sodium Stearoyl Lactylate), and DATEMs (Diacetyl Tartaric Acid Ester of Mono and Diglycerdies).
-This is why you see, “Our Simplest Ingredients” on packages.
+We constantly seek ways to improve our products and deliver great-tasting, nutritious and delicious bread to our consumers.
+Dempster’s® products no longer contain Sodium Stearoyl-2-Lactylate or Acetylated Tartaric Acid Esters of Mono and Diglycerides.
+This is why you see, “Our Simplest Ingredients” badge on packages.

-It is an emulsifier used in bread making to strengthen the dough during processing and to keep the crumb soft before it is consumed.
+It is an emulsifier used in bread making to strengthen the dough during processing.

-- What is DATEMs (Diacetyl Tartaric Acid Ester of Mono and Diglycerdies)?
+What is Acetylated Tartaric Acid Esters of Mono and Diglycerides?